Grouping Data with GROUP BY

 Sometimes you need to create more specific groups by combining multiple columns:

-This creates groups for each unique combination of department and semester.
+This creates groups for each unique combination of category and order status.

 GROUP BY with WHERE Clause